LanD-FBK/prodigy-dataset/README.md

 ## Citation

-Further details can be found in our paper:
+If you use the PRODIGy dataset in your research, please cite the following paper:

 ```bibtex
 @inproceedings{occhipinti-etal-2024-prodigy,